 Under the heading of “Discover the region”, we provide information about our region, we raise awareness of our heritage and of sustainable development, and we offer a wide range of activities.

 Our staff are available for residents, businesses and communities of the Natur- & Geopark Mëllerdall to provide various free support services.

 Practical initiatives are being implemented through various projects: for instance, an energy cooperative has been set up, enabling the local population to collaborate in the sustainable development of the region, and every year several hundred fruit trees are planted in order to preserve our meadow orchards.

-The numerous mills along its rivers and streams gave its name to the “Nature- & Geopark Mëllerdall” (“Valley of the mills”).
+The numerous mills along its rivers and streams gave its name to the Natur- & Geopark Mëllerdall (“Valley of the millers”).
 Imposing rocks, deep valleys and extensive plateaus: the Luxembourg sandstone characterizes the region and has made it known beyond its borders.
-Here in the east of the Grand Duchy, on the border with Germany, 11 municipalities with a total area of 256 km2 and around 25,500 inhabitants joined to form a nature and geopark.
+Here in the east of the Grand Duchy, on the border with Germany, 11 municipalities with a total area of 256 km2 and around 25,500 inhabitants joined to form a Nature and Geopark.

 In a Geopark the particular regional geology features are also highlighted.

 The geology shows how landscapes are created, which rocks and raw materials occur in the underground and how geology and soils influence land use.

 Why a Nature & Geopark?